suno-ai/bark/README.md

 ### 👥 Speaker Prompts

-You can provide certain speaker prompts such as NARRATOR, MAN, WOMAN, etc. (Note that these are not always respected, especially if a conflicting audio history prompt is given.)
+You can provide certain speaker prompts such as NARRATOR, MAN, WOMAN, etc. Please note that these are not always respected, especially if a conflicting audio history prompt is given.

 ```python
 text_prompt = """